Jucodez/Bike-Sales-Analysis/README.md

 ## Insights

-A single page report was created on Microsoft Excel.
+A single page dashboard was created on Microsoft Excel.

 The following inferences can be drawn from the dashboard;